-List your degrees (with as many hooks as possible) beginning with the most recent.
-Some people like to include post-doctoral training under education.
-Also, non-degree experiences could be added here (e.g., Cold Spring Harbor courses).
+Degrees: (with as many hooks as possible) beginning with the most recent.
+Some people like to include postdoctoral training under education.
+Also, non-degree experiences could be added here (e.g. Cold Spring Harbor courses).

-Academic Appointments

-You can list any temporary teaching positions, postdocs, research associates, etc.

-Honors
+Academic Appointments: Temporary teaching positions, such as postdocs or research associates.

-Cum laude, Phi Beta Kappa, undergraduate scholarships, fellowships, awards (especially "TA of the year" or other teaching awards), etc.
+Honors: Undergraduate scholarships, cum laude, Phi Beta Kappa, fellowships, awards (especially "TA of the year" or other teaching awards).

-Teaching Experience

-Beginning with the most recent, list any teaching experiences you've had, even if you did volunteer teaching for public school kids, a single guest lecture for undergrads or grad students, as well as all TA positions.
-You might want to deemphasize research assistantships that relieved you of teaching duties.
-The point here is to establish a long-term interest in teaching.
-You do not want to appear as a postdoc who could not find "a real job" and has reluctantly decided to settle for a teaching position.
+Teaching Experience: Beginning with the most recent, list all teaching experiences you've had, even if it was volunteer teaching for public school kids, a single guest lecture for undergrads or grad students, as well as all TA positions.
+You might want to de-emphasize research assistantships that relieved you of teaching duties.
+The point here is to indicate your long term interest in teaching.
+You do not want to give the impression that you have reluctantly decided to settle for a teaching position.
 Likewise, you do not want to appear to be running from the demands of research in search of an "easy" teaching job.

-Professional Activities

-List your memberships in professional societies (give dates of membership), editorial consulting for X journals or funding agency (you reviewed a paper or grant proposal for them, including those your mentor farmed out to you), committee memberships at the university or professional society level, any invited talks (e.g., your alma mater practice talk), and funded grants.
+Professional Activities: Memberships in professional societies (give dates of membership), editorial consulting for journals or funding agencies (you reviewed a paper or grant proposal for them, including those your mentor farmed out to you), committee memberships at the university or professional society level, any invited talks (e.g. your alma mater practice talk), and funded grants.